simon-frankau/big-classic-mac/README.md

     large, unsegmented application heap, which is divided into partitions as applications start up.

-## Notes for ROM-hacking

- * 0xfXXXXX addresses probed for debug stuff will clash with a high ROM.

 ## References

  * Apple Guide to the Macintosh Family Hardware 2e (PDF)